YOUR QUICK HUB

 Fully electric range

 Volvo Cars will launch five fully electric cars between 2019 and 2021.
-Three will wear the famous Volvo ironmark, with the other two wearing the Polestar badge of Volvo’s high-performance arm.
+Of these electric cars for sale, three will wear the famous Volvo ironmark, with the other two wearing the Polestar badge of Volvo’s high-performance arm.

 In 2015, Volvo also debuted its stunning Twin Engine technology.
-Combining a high-performance supercharged/turbocharged four-cylinder engine with an electric motor, this T8-badged powertrain produces a total output of 300kW yet can achieve official consumption in the region of 2L/100km.
+Combining a high-performance supercharged/turbocharged four-cylinder engine with an electric motor, this T8-badged powertrain produces a total output of 300kW yet can achieve official consumption in the region of 2.0 litres per 100km.